ruanrf/gostack-conceitos-nodejs/README.md

 Each repository is composed by: a unique ID, title, url, techs and <b>likes</b>.

-It also contains a POST method to increment one like per request, given a repository unique ID.
+It also has a POST method to increment one like per request, given a repository unique ID.